 - 1. Class Polo with appropriate student level on the shirt.
 A plain (white, black, grey, or blue) shirt may be worn under the polo.
-It is not permitted for any other color shirt. - a.
-EMS Students may wear optional MCAEMS Job shirts - 2.
+It is not permitted for any other color shirt. - 2.
+EMS Students may wear optional MCAEMS Job shirt. - 3.
 Navy Blue or Black pants.
-This must be a dress pants or Fire/EMS style pants.
-No Jeans are allowed. - 3.
-Black or navy above the ankle socks. - 4.
-Black leather non-braided uniform belt with plain buckle. - 5.
+These must be dress pants or Fire/EMS style pants.
+No Jeans are allowed. - 4.
+Black or navy above the ankle socks. - 5.
+Black leather non-braided uniform belt with plain buckle. - 6.
 Black shoes/boot.
-Shoes must be closed toe and cannot be tennis shoe or cowboy boots. - 6.
+Shoes must be closed toe and cannot be tennis shoe or cowboy boots. - 7.
 No baseball caps to be worn during class, clinical or field time.
-A Plain blue or black stocking cap may be worn outside during field time. - 7.
+A Plain blue or black stocking cap may be worn outside during field time. - 8.
 Appropriate Student ID MUST be worn.